Hordabø Municipality

-History
+General information

-On 1 July 1924, the old Manger Municipality was split into three separate municipalities: Bø in the northern part, (a much smaller) Manger in the central part, and Sæbø in the southern part.
-The municipality, which was known as Bø at that time, had a population of 1,938.
+The parish of Bø (later changed to Hordabø) was established as a municipality on 1 July 1924 when the old Manger Municipality was divided into three municipalities: Bø Municipality (population: 1,938) in the north, a much smaller Manger Municipality (population: 1,426) in the central part, and Sæbø Municipality (population: 1,125) in the south.

 On 13 March 1925 the name was changed by royal resolution from Bø to Hordabø.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1964, the municipality was dissolved and a merged with the following places to form the new Radøy Municipality.